Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 And suddenly we were at the top.
 The rain was still coming down, at times in more frozen form!

 After the turn, the road descends quite steeply and in a more easterly direction.
-We were happy to see the granite waymarks.
+As you can see the roadway was just being improved when we walked through this time.

 Take a left hand turn in the center of town, which is only a cluster of buildings, and walk on pavement toward Muxia!
 The center of Xurarantes is a distance of 2.0 kilometers from the top and almost the end of the steep descent.
 The town of Muxía is still 3.2 kilometers away from Xurarantes, and the 0.0 kilometer waymark is yet another 1.0 kilometer, for a total of about 4.0 km left to go from here.